 Bio

-Alongside his wife Lauren Worsham, Kyle leads and writes the songs for the rock band Sky-Pony.
+Alongside his wife Lauren Worsham, Kyle leads and writes the songs for the rock band Sky-Pony (called "indie pop aces" by The New York Times).
 Kyle was part of the now-retired art-rock band The Fabulous Entourage, which appeared in the Whitney Biennial and opened for such groups as Hot Chip and We Are Scientists.
 Kyle was also a member of the band Super Mirage.

 Photo by Jennifer Walkowiak.